Skip to main content Start main content

 Under the Occupational Safety and Health (Display Screen Equipment) Regulation, Cap.
 509B, Display Screen Equipment (DSE) refers to any display screen which shows letters, numbers, characters or graphics, regardless of the display process involved.
 In PolyU setting, a DSE usually associates with a workstation, which refers to an assembly comprising a computer, monitor, keyboard, mouse, chair, desk or other peripheral items.

-• continuously for at least 4 hours during a day, or
+• Continuously for at least 4 hours during a day; or

 It is the responsibility of individual departments to

-• identify DSE users within their departments
+• Identify DSE users within their departments

-• appoint DSE assessor for departments
+• Appoint a DSE assessor for the department

-• conduct required DSE assessment for each DSE user
+• Conduct required DSE assessment for each DSE user

-• provide a copy of DSE report to HSO for record.
+• Provide a copy of DSE report to HSO for record

 • Do not overload power outlets